fishcu/zugol/project/RANK_STABILITY_SYSTEM.md

 - `src/app/test-ranking/page.tsx`: Testing interface for the system

 ### Database
-- `supabase-simplified-rank-migration.sql`: Current migration for the system
+- `supabase-clean-fresh-setup.sql`: Current setup script for the system

 ## Testing